vuejs/awesome-vue/README.md

  - [vuex-rest-api](https://github.com/christianmalek/vuex-rest-api) - A Helper utility to simplify the usage of REST APIs with Vuex.
 Based on axios.
  - [vuex-cache](https://github.com/superwf/vuex-cache) - A Vuex plugin utility to cache action those will make remote request.
  - [vuex-persist](https://github.com/championswimmer/vuex-persist) - A Typescript-ready Vuex plugin to help save the store to localStorage or any custom Storage (that you can configure).
  - [vuex-local-state](https://github.com/biluochun/vuex-localState) - Add 'localState/sessionState' options to vuex.
 Keep the Vuex state with localStorage.
  - [vuex-cli-scaffold](https://github.com/ndabAP/vuex-cli-scaffold) - Scaffold vuex actions, mutations, getters and the state.
  - [vuex-action-reload](https://github.com/chlab/vuex-action-reload) - A vuex plugin that reloads actions when a condition is met.
  - [vuejs-storage](https://github.com/maple3142/vuejs-storage) - Vue.js and vuex plugin to persistence data with localStorage/sessionStorage.
  - [vuex-orm](https://github.com/revolver-app/vuex-orm) - The Vuex plugin to enable Object-Relational Mapping access to the Vuex Store.
  - [vuex-async-module](https://github.com/liqueflies/vuex-async-module) - Reduce async boilerplate code generating Vuex modules.
 Compatible with Vue 2.x.
  - [vuex-api](https://github.com/vouill/vuex-api) - A vuex plugin for effortlessly handle api calls.
  - [vuex-queries](https://github.com/whtsky/vuex-queries) - Vuex-Queries helps you write query functions in Vuex
+ - [vuex-microservice](https://github.com/ndabAP/vuex-microservice) - Define microservice URLs at a dedicated place and use them inside your Vuex actions.

 ###### Sync Between Tabs